mui/mui-x/docs/data/charts/getting-started/getting-started.md

 ## Installation

-Run one of the following commands to add install the free Community version or the paid Pro version of the MUI X Charts:
+Run one of the following commands to install the free Community version or the paid Pro version of the MUI X Charts:

 <!-- #default-branch-switch -->